 The case will be heard within 10 working days of receipt of the student’s written challenge.

 The student accused of Academic Dishonesty may be accompanied at the Academic Integrity hearing by a person or persons of his/her choice, not to exceed three individuals.
 The role of the persons accompanying the student is limited to providing support to the student.
 Individuals accompanying the student may not present information or answer questions in place of the student.

 - Both the Academic Integrity Panel and the student may call witnesses for the hearing.

 - All hearings will be closed.

 The decision of the Academic Integrity Panel regarding the Academic Dishonesty violation is reached by majority vote in a session of panel members only.
-The decision of the panel is communicated in writing to the AVP, along with recommended sanctions, within 10 working days of the final day of panel hearings.
-The findings of the Academic Integrity Panel and penalty administered by the Provost/Academic Vice President are final.
+The decision of the panel is communicated in writing to the Provost, along with recommended sanctions, within 10 working days of the final day of panel hearings.
+The findings of the Academic Integrity Panel and penalty administered by the Provost are final.

 Possible sanctions are described in the Cincinnati State Student Code of Conduct.
 They include:

 - Loss of privileges

 - College suspension

 In each case of academic dishonesty that is brought forward to the Provost, the Provost or the Academic Integrity Panel determines the disciplinary action to be taken.
 The Provost administers the disciplinary action.